JavierCavalli/tindog-main/README.md

 ## Built With:

 1. HTML
-2. SCSS
+2. CSS
-3.Animate on Scroll
+3. Animate on Scroll

 ## Demo: